angstwad/flask-awesomemongokit/README.md

 mongo.connection.DocumentClass.find({'query': 'something'})
 ```

-Oh, and we has index helpers cuz indexing in MongoKit sucks:
+Oh, and we index helpers because indexing in MongoKit (admittedly) sucks:
 ```
 from flask.ext.awesomemongokit import index_all_docs
 from myapp import flask_app